brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 ## Supervised Learning with differentials

-*Unlike the article, I'm adopting an offline learning approach here.
-I'll be employing differential machine learning by training on ground truth prices instead of noisy sampled payoffs, as seen in the article.
+*Unlike the article, I am adopting an offline learning approach here.
+I will be employing differential machine learning by training on ground truth prices instead of noisy sampled payoffs, as seen in the article.
 Differential deep learning can also be beneficial in this context.
 While the data generation phase and training can be expensive, the neural network is trained just once on a predefined domain of market data.*

 ### Training with Derivatives